Dual Diagnosis Treatment in Lawrenceville, GA

 Recognizing dual diagnosis is not always straightforward.
 Because symptoms of mental illness can overlap with those of substance use, like mood swings, paranoia, or changes in behavior, it can be hard to tell what’s what.

-That’s why at Purple, we take time during our admissions and clinical assessment process to truly understand what’s going on beneath the surface.
+At our dual diagnosis treatment center in Georgia, we take time during our admissions and clinical assessment process to truly understand what’s going on beneath the surface.
 Our team uses comprehensive screenings to look for signs of both drug addiction and mental health challenges, ensuring nothing is overlooked.
-And as men begin to stabilize, through detox placement or early recovery, we’re better able to identify underlying mental health concerns that may have been masked by active substance use.
+As men begin to stabilize, through detox placement or early recovery, we’re better able to identify underlying mental health concerns that may have been masked by active substance use.

 Clarity is the first step toward healing.
 By accurately diagnosing co-occurring disorders, we can tailor treatment to address the full picture, not just the most obvious symptoms.